bugcrowd/templates/submissions/description/sensitive_data_exposure/disclosure_of_secrets/non_corporate_user/template.md

 ## Overview of the Vulnerability

-Disclosure of secrets occurs when sensitive data is not behind an authorization barrier.
-When this information is exposed it can place the application at further risk of compromise.
+Disclosure of secrets occurs when the data is not properly secured.
+When secrets are exposed it can place the application at further risk of compromise.
 This application discloses secrets for a non-corporate user which can be leveraged by an attacker to access the application and make requests on the legitimate user’s behalf.

 ## Business Impact